Sweetspotproject/Game-Launcher/README.md

-# Sweet Launcher - A Simple Game Launcher
+# Game Launcher - A Simple Game Launcher

 Sweet Launcher is a lightweight, minimalist game launcher designed for users who want an easy way to organize and launch their existing games without all the extra complexity found in other launchers.